GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 In this article, let us understand about the various reports and dashboards available in IBM Envizi ESG suite.

+You will also be assisted with all the navigations that you can click and view on the dashboaard to explore more details and view insights.

+These insights will be help the use to make more informed decisions for optimal emissions management and to take next steps for decarbonization journey.

 There are 4 types of reports available in Envizi.
 - Dashboards
 - Power Reports